Incompleteusern/dotfiles/README.md

 - Configs for desktop
   - Wallpaper script time!!!!
   - EWW
-    - Do which widgets I want first lol
-    - Make a custom script to check for arch updates
-    - Language
-    - Do CSS
+    - Add customization if mute
+    - Finish spotify integration using --follow
 - Write a python script to handle bundling other repos in this
 - Screensharing, App Launchers, App Clients, Color Pickers
     - aka Configure Rest of Desktop
-- Decide whether to use XDG Desktop Portal?
 - Customize firefox + fork mozilla?
 - Go through general preference :SOB:
 - Add disk encryption
   - https://wiki.archlinux.org/title/Dm-crypt/Device_encryption with sector-size
   - Do this in February when wifi-adapter is natively supported by udev
 - AI gen might be fun for wall paper
-- Stop bundling other people's github repos, add a way to install froms ource
 - dhcpcd, blueman and wpa_supplicant?

 # Installation

 ## Manual
 ### Pre-Boot
-- Make sure Secure Boot is disabled
+- Disable Secure Boot/Check it is disabled
   - `# bootctl status | grep "Secure Boot"`
-- Clean up boot options using `efibootmgr` as necessary
 - Right now, temporary android tether to set up and get driver rtw89 manually
+- TODO hibernation with swap support
 - Three partitions
   - Make root, user, and swap partitions using `cblsk` (TODO make using fblsk in the future LOL)
   - Set up encryption